We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 3. Present a new Recommendation for Test to Flight Examiner.

-If a third test series is required, the UK CAA will review the SRG2197 and designate an examiner for the test.
+If a third test series is required, the UK CAA will review the report form (SRG 2197) and designate an examiner for the test.
 Any further attempts (full or partial) will be conducted in this manner.

-Should the applicant fail to pass the second or subsequent series, the examiner will indicate the retraining required and may seek advice from a CAA Staff Examiner.
+Should the applicant fail to pass the third or subsequent series, the examiner will indicate the retraining required and may seek advice from a CAA Staff Examiner.

-The second attempt in series two shall, whenever possible, be conducted by a Staff Examiner or an Examiner nominated by the CAA.
+The first attempt in series three shall, whenever possible, be conducted by a Staff Examiner or an Examiner nominated by the CAA.
 Retraining will be based upon an assessment of the reasons for failure of all previous attempts.

-The retraining hours must be expected to become more severe with continued failure at the test.
+The retraining hours must be expected to become more rigorous with continued failure at the test.

 Close Skill test series and attempts administrative procedures